Sovima/transactions-points/README.md

 # Reward points

-## Walkthrough
+## Table of contents

-For the video walk through the functionalities of the website, go to [video walkthrough](https://youtu.be/S1-GgV5g3O8)

 - [Reward points](#reward-points)
   * [Walkthrough](#walkthrough)
   * [Project Description](#project-description)
   * [Usage](#usage)
   * [Adding a new rule](#adding-a-new-rule)

+## Walkthrough

+For the video walk through the functionalities of the website, go to [video walkthrough](https://youtu.be/S1-GgV5g3O8)

 ## Project Description